-Bottom Line: The Griffin Stylus + Pen + Laser Pointer doesn’t innovate in the slightest, instead offering incredible performance for all three of its functions with very few setbacks.
+Griffin Stylus + Pen + Laser Pointer Bottom Line: Michael Radon 4.5 5.0 The Griffin Stylus + Pen + Laser Pointer doesn’t innovate in the slightest, instead offering incredible performance for all three of its functions with very few setbacks.
 The price point may be a little steep for some people, but with easily replaceable batteries and ink, the life of the Stylus + Pen + Laser Pointer is guaranteed to go as long as you need it to.

 - Stylus works incredibly well with all devices, even those that require capacitive touch like an iPad or laptop touch pad

 - Pen uses standard ballpoint cartridges when ink needs to be replaced